Apply for a Carbon Control Systems Trading License in Dubai

 Step 2: Submit incorporation documents, including passport copies, a completed application form, and a business plan summary

-Step 3: Pay the licence and registration fees and receive initial approval from the free zone authority
+Step 3: Pay the license and registration fees and receive initial approval from the free zone authority

 Step 4: Sign a tenancy agreement for your chosen office package, whether flexi-desk, serviced office, or warehouse unit

-Step 5: Collect your trade licence and proceed to open a UAE corporate bank account
+Step 5: Collect your trade license and proceed to open a UAE corporate bank account

-The typical timeline from document submission to licence issuance is 5 to 10 working days, subject to document completeness and authority processing times.
+The typical timeline from document submission to license issuance is 5 to 10 working days, subject to document completeness and authority processing times.

 Step | Action | Estimated Timeframe |